Can grandparents challenge visitation rights after parental separation?

 Answer:

-In Maryland, a court may award visitation rights if visitation is in the child's best interest.
-What is in the child's best interest is a matter of interpretation for the court based on all the facts and
+In Maryland, grandparents may seek visitation rights if it's in the child's best interest.
+The court decides what is in the child's best interest based on the specific circumstances of the case.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.